Santhosh1108/speclens/README.md

 Acceptance criteria contain a description.

-This provides a validated structure between the language model, backend, PRD generation, critique, and prototype generation stages.
+This provides a structured layer between the language model and the rest of the application.

+The same product state is used by the PRD generator, PRD critic, prototype generator, and document exporter.

-### PRD Generation
+## PRD Generation

 SpecLens can generate a PRD from the structured product state.

-The current generator produces sections covering the product, problem, target users, goals, requirements, user stories, acceptance criteria, edge cases, and open questions.
+The current PRD includes:

+Product

+Problem

+Target users

+Goals

+Requirements

+User stories

+Acceptance criteria

+Edge cases

+Open questions

-The current implementation is intentionally simple and provides the foundation for a more complete PRD generation system.
+The current generator provides the foundation for a more detailed PRD system that will eventually cover areas such as product strategy, MVP scope, success metrics, prioritization, risks, validation, and roadmap planning.

-### PRD Critique
+## PRD Critique

-The project includes a PRD critic that evaluates the current product specification.
+The PRD critic evaluates the current product specification and identifies areas that need more work.

-It provides an overall score, strengths, issues, severity levels, categories, and suggestions.
+It provides:

+Overall score

+Strengths

+Issues

+Severity

+Category

+Suggestions

-The purpose of the critic is to identify gaps before the product moves into implementation.
+The purpose of this stage is to identify gaps in the specification before moving towards implementation.

-### MVP Prototype Generation
+## MVP Prototype Generation

-SpecLens also includes an early prototype generation pipeline.
+SpecLens includes an early prototype generation pipeline.

-The backend can generate an HTML prototype from the structured product state.
-The prototype system is intended to turn the product specification into a basic interactive representation of the proposed product.
+The system uses the structured product state to generate an HTML representation of the proposed product.

-This creates a path from an idea to a specification and then to something that can be visually explored.
+The prototype is intended to make the product idea easier to understand and review before actual development begins.

+The current prototype system is an early implementation and will be improved to make the generated interface more closely reflect the actual requirements and user flows.

+## DOCX Export

+SpecLens also includes a document export system for generating a Word document from the product specification.

+This makes it possible to take the generated product information outside the application and use it as a working product document.

+The exporter is part of the backend and works with the structured product state rather than directly using raw model output.

+## Frontend

+The frontend provides the main interface for working with SpecLens.

+The current interface includes:

+Discovery panel

+PRD document view

+PRD critique panel

+Prototype panel

+Header

+Hero section

+Reusable UI components

+The frontend is built with Next.js, React, and TypeScript.

 ## Technology